z0rzi/copilot-help.nvim/README.md

 ## ⚠️ Disclaimer ⚠️

-This plugin is a POC more than an actual plugin.
-It has not been tested, the code is not well commented, and could be improved a lot.

-If you wish to contribute, please, do so!
+This plugin is a work in progress.
+There might be bugs here and there.

+If you notice any problems, or if you have any feature idea, open an issue.

+If you feel like contributing, all PRs are welcome!

 ## Setup